aws/amazon-vpc-cni-k8s/README.md

 **Note:** Please make sure that the required IPv6 IAM policy is applied (Refer to [IAM Policy](https://github.com/aws/amazon-vpc-cni-k8s#iam-policy) section above).
 Dual stack mode isn't yet supported.
 So, enabling both IPv4 and IPv6 will be treated as invalid configuration.
 Please refer to the [VPC CNI Feature Matrix](https://github.com/aws/amazon-vpc-cni-k8s#vpc-cni-feature-matrix) section below for additional information.

 ---

+#### `ENABLE_NFTABLES` (v1.12.1+)

+Type: Boolean as a String

+Default: `false`

+VPC CNI uses `iptables-legacy` by default.
+Setting `ENABLE_NFTABLES` to `true` will update VPC CNI to use `iptables-nft`.

+**Note:** VPC CNI image contains `iptables-legacy` and `iptables-nft`.
+Switching between them is done via `update-alternatives`.
+It is *strongly* recommended that the iptables mode matches that which is used by the base OS and `kube-proxy`.
+Switching modes while pods are running or rules are installed will not trigger reconciliation.
+It is recommended that rules are manually updated or nodes are drained and cordoned before updating.
+If reloading node, ensure that previous rules are not set to be persisted.

 ### VPC CNI Feature Matrix